-- Electronic submission of the 2022 corporation tax return (TD4) for accounting periods ending on 31 December 2022 (TD4). - Electronic submission of the 2022 income tax return of physical persons preparing audited financial statements (2).
+- Electronic submission of the 2023 corporation tax return (TD4) for entities without an obligation to submit a Summary Information Table of related party transactions. - Electronic submission of the 2023 income tax return of physical persons preparing audited financial statements (2), without an obligation to submit a Summary Information Table of related party transactions.